-Income tax benefit (expense).
-We recognized income tax benefit of \$2 million and income tax expense of \$19 million for the three months ended March 31, 2018 and 2017, respectively.
-Income tax expense is recognized primarily through increases in deferred tax liabilities, as well as through current federal and state income tax expense.
-The income tax benefit for the three months ended March 31, 2018 was primarily the result of audit settlements previously recorded as uncertain tax positions offset by state income tax payments.
+Income tax expense.
+We recognized income tax expense of \$7 million and \$5 million for the three and six months ended June 30, 2018, respectively, and \$10 million and \$29 million for the three and six months ended June 30, 2017, respectively.
+Income tax expense decreased year over year primarily due to audit settlements previously recorded as uncertain tax positions offset by state income tax accruals.
 For more information, see Note 10 to the accompanying consolidated financial statements contained in "Item 1.
 Financial Statements."